grame-cncm/faustdoc/src/tutorials/debugging.md

 }
 ```

-and the `interp -trace 4 -ct table.dsp` will now executes normally.
+where the `iTemp0` read and write index is now constrained to stay in the *[0..15]* range.
+The `interp -trace 4 -ct table.dsp` command will now executes normally.

 ##  Debugging the select2 primitive